UK Prime Minister Theresa May to seek early election

 A general election would end the attempts of opposition parties and members of the House of Lords to thwart her Brexit plans, she said.
 "If we do not hold a general election now, their political game playing will continue," she told reporters at Downing Street.

-"There should be unity here in Westminster, but instead there is division.
+"At this moment of enormous national significance, there should be unity here in Westminster, but instead there is division.
 The country is coming together, but Westminster is not," she added.
 "We need a general election and we need one now."

 Her decision is a sharp reversal of policy -- since taking over as Prime Minister, May had repeatedly ruled out an early election.
 May said she changed her mind on a recent walking holiday with her husband in Wales.